 E-Commerce Records Smashed

 IBM and Comscore have started releasing data on Black Friday and Cyber Monday E-Commerce trends in the US consumer market.
 Both companies aggregate and anonymize visitor and e-commerce statistics from 1000s of the top consumer e-commerce websites to create their reports.
-To add some personal perspective, Command Partners also compiled and anonymized business to consumer e-commerce data from companies that work with us.
+To add some personal perspective, Enventys Partners also compiled and anonymized business to consumer e-commerce data from companies that work with us.

 The big headline yesterday was IBM’s claim that Cyber Monday 2012 was “the biggest spending day ever with online sales growing 30.3%”.
 This follows the trend set for Cyber Monday 2011 where IBM stated “Online sales were up 33.0 percent over 2010.”

 Comscore puts real dollars in their analysis stating that Black Friday 2012 “saw $1.042 billion in online sales, making it the heaviest online spending day to date in 2012.”
 Their Cyber Monday report states ” reached $1.465 billion in online spending, up 17 percent versus year ago”.

 Our data shows similar results (see the graph at the top of this post).
 Cyber Monday was the single largest sales day for our business-to-consumer e-commerce clients by 87.5%.
 Sales revenue for our Cyber Monday sample was up 34.86% which is also inline with IBM’s projections.